Hong Kong Virtual University

-Hong Kong Virtual University (HKVU, 香港虛擬大學), formerly known Cyber University, started in 2001, is one of collaborative programs funded by Restructuring and Collaboration Fund of the University Grants Committee.
+Hong Kong Virtual University (HKVU, 香港虛擬大學), formerly known as Cyber University, began in 2001 and is a collaborative program funded by the Restructuring and Collaboration Fund of the University Grants Committee.
 It aims to provide a virtual campus for Hong Kong tertiary institutions and universities.
-The students who either study in or will enter these institutions are allowed to take the online courses offered by HKVU.
-The courses are jointly provided by the Hong Kong University of Science and Technology, City University of Hong Kong, Lingnan University, The Hong Kong Institute of Education, and The University of Hong Kong.
+The online courses offered by the HKVU can be taken by students who either study in or will enter these institutions.
+The courses are jointly provided by the Hong Kong University of Science and Technology, the City University of Hong Kong, the Lingnan University, the Hong Kong Institute of Education, and the University of Hong Kong.

 These courses cover four areas: general education, information technology, language, and science and education.

 History

-The project was initiated by Dr. Pong Ting Chuen (龐鼎全博士) in 2001; he is professor of computer science and associate vice-president for academic affairs of Hong Kong University of Science and Technology.
-The project allows gifted and talented students to take university-level courses over the internet, enriches the learning experience of participants and makes a smooth transition from secondary school to university.
+The project was initiated by Dr. Pong Ting Chuen (龐鼎全博士), a professor of computer science and the associate vice-president for academic affairs of the Hong Kong University of Science and Technology.

-Before the project launch, secondary schools were encouraged to apply information technology in education.
-However, there were many complaints on low performance and low use of facilities.
-Some schools asked universities for help.
-A pilot study was started in fall 2000 in which 28 students from three schools participated.
-Those students were required to attend one of six cyber classrooms in secondary schools.
-Those courses were delivered through an eLearning Open Platform (eLOP).
-Those students watched the video lectures, asked instructors questions and performed online tasks over eLOP.
-After the pilot study, the project gained funding from Quality Education Fund (優質教育基金) of Hong Kong.
+Regarding the low performance and insufficient use of information technology facilities in secondary schools, a pilot study was initiated in fall 2000, in which 28 students from three schools attended one of six cyber classrooms in secondary schools delivered through an eLearning Open Platform (eLOP).
+In the study, students watched video lectures, asked instructors questions and performed online tasks.
+Following the pilot study, the project gained funding from the Quality Education Fund (優質教育基金) of Hong Kong.

-Since 2001, there have been over 100 schools participated in the project such as the Canadian International School, Diocesan Girls' School, King's College, La Salle College, Marymount School, Pui Ching Middle School, St. Paul's Convent School, Wah Yan College, Hong Kong, Wah Yan College, Kowloon.
+Since 2001, there have been over 100 schools participating in the project, including the Canadian International School, Diocesan Girls' School, King's College, La Salle College, Marymount School, Pui Ching Middle School, St. Paul's Convent School, Wah Yan College, Hong Kong, and Wah Yan College, Kowloon.

 Programs

 Credit Bearing Program

-Credit Bearing Program is a series of courses for undergraduates from local tertiary institutes, secondary school students, and overseas students.
-Credit units will be earned after fulfilled the passing requirements including "attendance" of video lectures, some scores obtained from online tests, quizzes, assignment, group discussion, laboratories and examination.
+The Credit Bearing Program is a series of courses for undergraduates from local tertiary institutes, secondary school students, and overseas students.
+Credit units are earned after fulfilling the passing requirements, including attendance in video lectures, certain scores obtained from online tests, quizzes, assignments, group discussions, laboratories, and examinations.

 Talented Youth Certificate Program

-Talented Youth Certificate Program is a series of courses mainly for secondary school students, especially talented ones.
-These courses are developed from regular university courses with less demanding work schedule.
-These talented youths can explore and develop their own interests.
-It is also a platform to build up a community of talents in Hong Kong.
+The Talented Youth Certificate Program is a series of courses mainly for secondary school students.
+These courses are developed from regular university courses with a less demanding work schedule, where students can explore and develop their own interests.